 You can see our graphs are looking more professional than before.

-7. Customize and Create Own Theme
+7. Customizing and Creating Your Own Theme for Better Look

 Customize and create your theme, if you need a unique look or to incorporate your branding.
 You can create a new theme by picking your colors, fonts, and effects and then saving this as a new Custom theme.
 The steps to create a custom theme are given as follows: